The application fee applies to each new licence application and has two distinct components:

-The environment management fee applies to almost all licences and varies depending on the activities carried out on the site.
-It doesn’t apply to dredging and earthworks drainage if no activity is carried out or to closed landfills.
+The environment management fee (EMF) applies to almost all licences and varies depending on the activities carried out on the site.
+It does not apply to dredging and earthworks drainage if no activity is carried out or to closed landfills.
 Only the highest environment management fee of all activities carried out on a site will apply (per site).
 Waste transport, dredging and earthworks drainage, if applicable, are an additional charge.

 To find out which scheduled activities apply to you, refer to the front page of your licence.
-The number of fee units applicable to each activity can be found in the Schedule of environmental management fees.
+The number of fee units applicable to each activity can be found in the schedule of environmental management fees.
 The schedule also outlines the available criteria for discount.
 In some cases, the number of fee units relates to your location.
 Information on the zones relevant to the environment management fee can be found in the Maps of EMF zones.

 The current value of the fee unit for environment management fees is available at value of fee units.

 When a licence application is made, or each year when licence holders lodge an annual return, licence holders are required to select the level of activity they expect to undertake in the coming year.
 In this way, the EMF is always calculated based on projected activity levels for the coming year.

 If licence holders then operate at a higher or lower for that year, they are obliged to notify the EPA.
 The Environment Protection (Regulations) 2009 set out the circumstances in which an adjustment of annual authorisation fee can be requested and made.

 A licensee with emissions above threshold levels pays a fee for each liable pollutant.
 The air and water pollutant emission thresholds are shown in Tables 1 and 2.
 The load based component only applies for emissions above the threshold levels shown in these tables.
 The load based component does not apply to the following: